NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-common-sense.md

 <figure id="figure-15.8">
   <img src="/static/img/library/gradually-then-suddenly/GTS-Illustrations124.jpg" alt="" />
-  <figcaption><strong>Figure 15.8</strong><br />>Source: Board of Governors, Federal Reserve System (US), Z.1 Financial Accounts of the US</figcaption>
+  <figcaption><strong>Figure 15.8</strong><br />Source: Board of Governors, Federal Reserve System (US), Z.1 Financial Accounts of the US</figcaption>
 </figure>

 <figure>
   <blockquote>
-    <p>"Gospodin," he said presently, "you used an odd word earlier---odd to me, I mean..."</p>
+    <p>“Gospodin,” he said presently, “you used an odd word earlier—odd to me, I mean…”</p>
-    <p>"Oh, tanstaafl.
-Means there ain't no such thing as a free lunch.
-And isn't," I added, pointing to a FREE LUNCH sign across room, "or these drinks would cost half as much.
-Was reminding her that anything free costs twice as much in long run or turns out worthless."</p>
+    <p>“Oh, tanstaafl.
+Means there ain’t no such thing as a free lunch.
+And isn’t,” I added, pointing to a FREE LUNCH sign across room, “or these drinks would cost half as much.
+Was reminding her that anything free costs twice as much in long run or turns out worthless.”</p>
-    <p>"An interesting philosophy."</p>
+    <p>“An interesting philosophy.”</p>
-    <p>"Not philosophy, fact.
-One way or other, what you get, you pay for."</p>
+    <p>“Not philosophy, fact.
+One way or other, what you get, you pay for.”</p>
   </blockquote>
   <figcaption>from <em>The Moon is a Harsh Mistress</em><sup><a id="ref90" href="#fn90">[90]</a></sup></figcaption>
 </figure>